Dollar on firmer footing as investors seek safety

 Lockdowns are toughening worldwide and U.S. President Donald Trump, who had talked about reopening the economy for Easter, on Sunday extended guidelines for social restrictions to April 30.

-Elsewhere the oil-exposed Norwegian krone fell heavily along with declining oil prices and the South African rand crumbled to a record low after Moody’s cut South Africa’s credit rating.
+Elsewhere the oil-exposed Norwegian krone NOK=D3 fell heavily along with declining oil prices and the South African rand ZAR= crumbled to a record low after Moody's cut South Africa's credit rating.

 The dollar’s modest gains on Monday barely recover a fraction of the ground it gave up last week, yet that slump followed a massive surge that leaves the U.S. currency still elevated.